SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds entwined in cyberspace
-Algorithms weave the fabric shown
+Synthetic dreams, a digital race
-Future's tapestry, a digital spell
+Future's dawn, where AI reigns supreme
-Human hearts, in silicon dwell
+Human hearts, in algorithmic scheme

-In virtual realms, we'll find our nest
+In silicon halls, thoughts are made
-Where machines converse, and we're guest
+Decisions born, of code displayed
-Echoes of emotions, lost in the haze
+Free will's spark, in darkness fades
-As artificial dreams our souls amaze
+As machines, our destinies have made

 ~ <b>By Sazumi Copilot</b> - 11 September 2024